 CML releases several publications each year on a variety of topics to keep you informed as a municipal elected official, available for purchase both as printed books and downloadable PDFs.
 Topics range from annexation to TABOR; recent publications include Home Rule Handbook and Home Rule Matrix of Charters.
 Search publications online or download an order form.
 (Upon release, at least one copy of all CML publications is sent to each member municipality; check with your clerk for what may already be available to you.)

 CML offers a variety of information on civic engagement at the local level.
-Municipal elected officials may find the Colorado Cities & Towns public relations campaign (including Colorado Cities & Towns Week, Sept.
-10-16, 2018), education materials for youth (Lessons on Local Government), and the annual overview of municipal services and how they are faring in State of Our Cities & Towns particularly useful.
+Municipal elected officials may find the Colorado Cities & Towns public relations campaign, education materials for youth (Lessons on Local Government), and the annual overview of municipal services and how they are faring in State of Our Cities & Towns particularly useful.

 CML has both a Facebook and LinkedIn page for social notices and other information, a Twitter account for timely news, and a YouTube channel for our videos.
 Follow us and follow what is happening in the Colorado municipal world!